 In 2010, CTDOT completed the Waterbury and New Canaan Branch Lines Needs and Feasibility Study.
 The study investigated options for the Waterbury branch line and recommended improvements.
 Some of the recommended improvements include passing siding, train station improvements, a new transfer station at the Devon Junction with the New Haven mainline, and supplemental express bus service between Bridgeport and Waterbury.
-As of September 2010, no funding has been allocated for an environmental study, although not all recommended improvements, such as the express bus service, require an environmental review.
+In the fall of 2014, the State of Connecticut announced \$7.1 million in funding for the design and installation of the federally-mandated positive train control and passing sidings on the Waterbury Branch Line.